nondescriptpointer/whatmigrate/README.txt

 Please note that this script is still experimental, your results may vary.

+Thanks to zen0 who gave me the idea to repad the files.

 Dependencies:
 - Python 2.6/2.7
 - BeautifulSoup
 - argparse
+- pycurl
-Debian/Ubuntu: sudo apt-get install python python-argparse python-beautifulsoup
+Debian/Ubuntu: sudo apt-get install python python-pycurl python-argparse python-beautifulsoup

 Installation/usage:
 - Install dependencies